-One in five workers in Australia is currently experiencing a mental health condition so it’s possible that someone you know may be going through a hard time and be in need of support.
+However, that doesn't change the fact that one in five workers in Australia is currently experiencing a mental health condition, so it’s possible that someone you know may be going through a hard time and be in need of support.
 You may notice changes in a workmate’s behaviour that might indicate they’re not coping.

 Here are some changes in behaviour to look out for:

 - making more errors in work and missing deadlines

 - not attending social events they would normally like